embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 </video>
 {:/}

 As you've probably noticed, loading takes some time.
-The ST-LINK isn't the fastest programmer under the sun but let's see where it really comes from:
+The ST-LINK isn't the fastest programmer under the sun but let's see what really causes such slow programming:

 ```
 $ size blinky.elf